 N.B.
 We now class RDCO Reporter as Legacy Software.
-We continue to support & update existing users, but we are not looking for new sales.
+We will endeavour to support existing users for as long as possible, but we are not looking for new sales.

 A specialist reporting tool for registered dealers in controlled oil (Fuel Distributors), working in conjunction with Synergy Profile and Sage Line 50 to produce RDCO HO5 returns in CSV or manual formats for submission to HMCE.